Milan Škriniar: Inter Milan

+Paris Saint-Germain

+On 6 July 2023, Paris Saint-Germain officially confirmed that Škriniar had joined the club, signing a five-year contract until 30 June 2028.
+He became the first Slovak to play for the club. Škriniar made his debut in a 0–0 league draw against Lorient at the Parc des Princes on 12 August.
+On 7 November 2023, Škriniar scored his first goal for PSG in a 2–1 loss against AC Milan in the group stage of the Champions League.

+Fenerbahçe

+On 30 January 2025, Škriniar joined Süper Lig club Fenerbahçe on loan for the remainder of the 2024–25 season.
+On 2 February 2025, he made his Süper Lig debut against Çaykur Rizespor match in a 3–2 home win.

+On 31 July 2025, he signed for Fenerbahçe on a four-year contract.
+The club paid a reported fee of €7 million, not included €3 million in potential add-ons.

+On 6 August 2025, he captained first time of the team in 2025–26 UEFA Champions League third qualifying rounds first match, a 2–1 away loss to Feyenoord.

 International career

-Škriniar represented various Slovak youth teams, and made his debut for the Slovakia senior squad in a friendly 3–1 win over Georgia on 27 May 2016.
-By the end of the year, he was a part of a number of different games and became a notable part of the squad in the 2018 World Cup qualification, usually playing as a defensive midfielder.
+Having represented various Slovak youth teams, Škriniar debuted for the senior squad in a friendly 3–1 victory over Georgia on 27 May 2016.
+He was selected as part of the Slovakia squad for UEFA Euro 2016.

-After the international retirement of Ján Ďurica in November 2017, Škriniar took his place as a centre-back partner to Martin Škrtel in the national team, even directing Slovak defence in Škrtel's absences (for example in a double fixture against Netherlands and Morocco despite his relatively young age, compared to experienced side-backs Peter Pekarík and Tomáš Hubočan).
+After the international retirement of Ján Ďurica in November 2017, Škriniar took his place as a centre-back partner to Martin Škrtel in the national team, even directing Slovak defence in Škrtel's absences (for example, in a double fixture against Netherlands and Morocco despite his relatively young age, compared to veteran defenders Peter Pekarík and Tomáš Hubočan).

-Following the international retirement of national team captain Marek Hamšík, Škriniar was appointed the captain of the team in June 2022.
+On 27 March 2021, Škriniar scored his first international goal during a 2022 FIFA World Cup qualification against Malta, ending in a 2–2 draw.
+Following the international retirement of national team captain Marek Hamšík, Škriniar was appointed captain of the team in June 2022.
 National team coach Štefan Tarkovič highlighted Škriniar's leadership qualities during the announcement.

 Style of play

 Škriniar has been described as a defender who is "a strong tackler who is quick to make clearances".
 A natural centre-back, he can also be deployed as a defensive midfielder where he also produced outstanding performances with under-21 side.
 His former youth manager said of him: He [Škriniar] has always been the leader on and off the pitch.
 He has been described in the media as the successor to former Liverpool icon Martin Škrtel in Slovakia's defensive line.
-He has also drawn praise from several Italian pundits for his positional sense, as well as his ability in the air, and in one on one situations.
-When linked with a transfer to PSG in June 2022, L'Équipe highlighted Škriniar's high pass and long pass accuracy, his complexity and low injury proneness and imposing figure.
+He has also drawn praise from several Italian pundits for his positional sense, as well as his ability in the air, and in one on one situations. newspaper L'Équipe has highlighted Škriniar's high pass and long pass accuracy, his complexity and low injury proneness and imposing figure.